-Opening up the CLIP OS project source code is also a way for the ANSSI to share its work and to enable everybody to benefit from it and reuse it to build hardened Linux systems based on CLIP OS.
+Opening up the CLIP OS project source code is also a way for ANSSI to share its work and to enable everybody to benefit from it and reuse it to build hardened Linux systems based on CLIP OS.

 Yes.
 The project is currently in alpha status and is under active development.
-The CLIP OS development team at the ANSSI will progressively add missing functionalities and security features.
+The CLIP OS development team at ANSSI will progressively add missing functionalities and security features.
 The first stable version will be released once the project is considered mature enough for production and end-user handling.

 Is this a “government made” operating system?

-No. The CLIP OS project is lead and maintained by developers from the ANSSI but most of the source code resulting in the final CLIP OS system image comes from popular open source projects (the Linux kernel, the GNU Compiler Collection, etc.).
+No. The CLIP OS project is lead and maintained by developers from ANSSI but most of the source code resulting in the final CLIP OS system image comes from popular open source projects (the Linux kernel, the GNU Compiler Collection, etc.).